 LAP Pledge

-Since LAP launched our post-clerkship survey in April 2023, judges have been circulating LAP’s post-clerkship survey–which asks a variety of questions about judges as managers, chambers culture, and the clerkship experience–to their law clerk families.
-Now, we’re formalizing this effort!
-We’re asking judges to circulate LAP’s post-clerkship survey to their former law clerks and to pledge to send the survey to their current and future clerks at the end of their clerkships.
+Judges have been circulating LAP’s post-clerkship survey–which asks a variety of questions about judges as managers, chambers culture, and the clerkship experience–to their former and outgoing law clerks since 2023.
+The following judges have pledged to circulate LAP’s survey to their current and future clerks each year at the end of their clerkships:

 Judge Douglas Nazarian, Appellate Court of Maryland (LAP Advisory Board member)